dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

    --summary "This proposal whitelists developer's principal to deploy SNS"
 ```

-* One can substitute `WALLET` with the principal in question
+* One can substitute `WALLET` with the principal in question.
 * One can substitute `NETWORK_URL` with `https://nns.ic0.app`.

 ### 3. Proposal #1 (of 3) is passed or rejected